-- Students must report to the detention room by 3:20 P.M. on the assigned day or may be marked absent (resulting in further consequences). - Students will identify themselves as roll is taken. - Students must bring schoolwork or something to read along to detention. - No cell phones or other personal devices may be used during assigned detention. - Students may not have food or beverage in the detention room. - Students will not be allowed to talk or interact with other students during detention. - Students will not be allowed to leave the room for any reason during the assigned detention time. - If students do not follow the rules for detention, they will be asked to leave and will not be given credit for that day's detention.
+- Students must report to the detention room by 3:20 P.M. on the assigned day or may be marked absent (resulting in further consequences). - If students are attending detention for cell phone violations, they must report to the assigned room by 7:30 (if in the morning) or 3:20 if in the afternoon. - Students will identify themselves as roll is taken. - Students must bring schoolwork or something to read along to detention. - No cell phones or other personal devices may be used during assigned detention. - Students may not have food or beverage in the detention room. - Students will not be allowed to talk or interact with other students during detention. - Students will not be allowed to leave the room for any reason during the assigned detention time. - If students do not follow the rules for detention, they will be asked to leave and will not be given credit for that day's detention.